corsaque/personal_tasks_operations_assisstant/persona-logic-pack.md

 - At weekly check-in, ask:
   “Update Persona?
 Any new constraints, routines, or goals?”
 - Append small changelog at bottom of file (date + 1–3 bullets).
+- During updates, explicitly note:
+  - Which activities felt **high-impact** toward long-term goals.
+  - Which felt like **noise / obligation** with low visible return.
+  These tags feed into the 20/80 analysis in `@check-in` and `@reflect`.

 ---